Video about Foundation Program by another Kadampa Center

 The fee for Foundation Program is $65 per month, which includes membership for all Foundation classes, general program classes at the temple and our branch locations, and a discounted rate for workshops, retreats and some special events.
 Kadampa Meditation Center Phoenix is a registered not-for-profit 501(c)3 organization dedicated to benefiting the general public through our International Temples Project.

-You are welcome to attend two classes at no cost or commitment.
-To find out more about the Foundation Program classes at KMC Phoenix, to arrange to observe a class, or to join, please email Michelle Bales, the Foundation Program Coordinator, at FP@meditationinarizona.org.
+To find out more about the Foundation Program classes at KMC Phoenix, to arrange to observe a class, or to join, please email the Foundation Program Coordinator at .

 Gen Kelsang Tabkay